StoneShark/MancalaGames/README.md

 ## Overview ##

 Mancala Games only supports two row mancala games.
-Stores are optional and there are 50 or so other game parameters.
+Stores are optional and there are 50 or so other game parameters (see [Mancala Game Parameters](https://html-preview.github.io/?url=https://github.com/StoneShark/MancalaGames/blob/main/docs/game_params.html)).
+Many preconfigured games are provided (see [Mancala Game Configurations](https://html-preview.github.io/?url=https://github.com/StoneShark/MancalaGames/blob/main/docs/about_games.html)).

 Three computer players are provided: Negamaxer can only be used in games with alternating turns and is a slightly optimized version of the MiniMaxer.
-The Monte Carlo Tree Search works[^1] best for games in which it hard to configure the MiniMaxer scorer.
+The Monte Carlo Tree Search works best for games in which it hard to configure the MiniMaxer scorer.

 There are 3 ways to startup Mancala Games:

-1. **mancala_games.pyw** - allows adjustment of all parameters, does some error checking, game configurations can loaded, saved and played.
+1. **mancala_games.pyw** - allows adjustment of all parameters, does some error checking, game configurations can be loaded, saved and played.
 1. **play_mancala.pyw** - opens a window showing all games that are preconfigured, shows a tool tip of the About description for each game and allows it to be launched.
 1. **play.py** - allows starting a preconfigured game from a command line or via short cut.